 Abstract

-In this article, a practicing teacher and doctoral student reflects on her attitudes variations of English and how those attitudes influenced the relationships she had with past students.
+In this article, a practicing teacher and doctoral student reflects on her attitudes about English language learners, and she analyzes how those attitudes influenced the relationships she had with past students.
 She also discusses how interactions with those students caused her attitudes to shift and change while giving advice to current classroom teachers.

-Keywords: Language variation, English language learners, Community of practice
+Keywords: English language learners

 Introduction